Flavor changing interactions confronted with meson mixing and hadron colliders: Discussion

 \section{Discussion}

-As for the $K^0 - \bar{K}^0$ system, the results are summarized in Fig.\eqref{finalplot1}.
-The gray region corresponds to the region in which the $Z^\prime$ contribution exceeds the experimental error (see Eq.\eqref{eqmesonexp}).
-One can see that the parametrizations one and two give rise to distinct bouns on the $Z^\prime$ mass.
-Adopting {\it parametrization 1} we find $m_{Z^\prime} > 113$~TeV, whereas using {\it parametrization 2} we get $m_{Z^\prime} > 108$~GeV.
-We superimposed the LHC 13TeV bound as well as projections for the HL-LHC, HE-LHC.
+For the $K^0 - \bar{K}^0$ system, the results are summarized in Fig.~\ref{finalplot1}.
+The silver region corresponds to the region in which the $\zp$ contribution exceeds the experimental error (see Eq.~\eqref{eqmesonexp}).
+One can see that the parametrizations one and two give rise to distinct bounds on the $\zp$ mass.
+Adopting {\it parametrization 1} we find $m_{\zp} > 113$~TeV, whereas using {\it parametrization 2} we get $m_{\zp} > 112$~GeV.
+We superimposed the LHC 13TeV bound as well as projections for the HL-LHC, HE-LHC and FCC-hh collider.

-Regarding $D^0 - \bar{D}^0$ system, we get $m_{Z^\prime} > 59$~TeV for {\it parametrization 1}, and {\it parametrization 2} we get $m_{Z^\prime} > 51$~TeV.
-We superimposed the LHC 13TeV bound as well as projections for the HL-LHC, HE-LHC.
+Regarding $D^0 - \bar{D}^0$ system, Fig.~\ref{finalplot2}, we get $m_{\zp} > 307$~TeV for {\it parametrization 1}, and {\it parametrization 2} we get $m_{\zp} > 256$~TeV.
+We superimposed the LHC 13TeV bound as well as projections for the HL-LHC, HE-LHC, and FCC-hh collider.
+As for the $B_{s}^{0} - \bar{B_{s}}^0$ system, Fig.~\ref{finalplot3}, we obtain $m_{\zp} > 154$~TeV for {\it parametrization 1}, and {\it parametrization 2} we get $m_{\zp} > 154$~GeV.
+Lastly, for the $B_{d}^{0} - \bar{B_{d}}^0$ system, Fig.~\ref{finalplot4}, we find $m_{\zp} > 400$~TeV for both parametrizations.